 Booking Via Airport Counter

-• Provide the agent with the required information, including the child’s flight details.
-The agent will give you the UM paperwork.
+- You will have to let the agent know certain details, like the child’s flight details.
+The agent will give you the unaccompanied minor’s paperwork.

-• The child will be escorted onto the aircraft by a Southwest employee before general boarding begins.
-You must stay in the gate area until the child’s flight is in the air.
+- A Southwest employee will escort the child onto the aircraft before general boarding begins.
+Be patient and hold up near the gate area until the child’s flight is in the air.

 Transiting Your UM From Booking Till Arrival